4 Reasons to Avoid Princess Cruises’ Complimentary Upgrades; One Great Reason to Say Yes

 Can a complimentary upgrade be a bad thing?
 For some people, yes.
 It can also be an excellent opportunity for the right people.
 Your understanding of the program will enable you to make the right vacation choice.

 When booking with Princess Cruises, there’s an option to accept being eligible for a “Complimentary Upgrade.”
-But should agree to it?
+But should you agree to it?

 The first thing you need to know about: Categories